Jewel Cichlid – Species Profile

 In this article, I’ll give you everything you need to know about jewel cichlids.
 We’ll talk about their behavior, their breeding, tank mates, food and diet, their tank requirements, and how you should set up the tank.
 Let’s get started.

 The hemichromis bimaculatus, or more commonly known as jewel cichlids, are a fish species that come from the cichlid family.
-As such, they are more keen on tropical conditions.
+As such, they are keener on tropical conditions.
 They are perhaps one of the most well-known fish species to come out of Africa.
 Sometimes, these fish are also called the African jewelfish.

 You will find these fish naturally in Africa, more specifically, in rivers, streams, and lakes.
 They are a freshwater species that like to swim around their habitat actively and even pursue other fish in order to achieve dominance in the habitat.
 But, in their natural environment, that can be easier said than done.
 They are often up against larger fish species, which is why they tend to be especially aggressive.